lex21coding/lex21coding.github.io/README.md

 # lex21coding.github.io
 ## Description
 Welcome to my repository!
-This is a Personal Page made in Python.
+This is a Personal Page.
 This is mainly a way to showcase my "skills" and to not forget what i know about CSS, HTML and JavaScript.
 I hope you enjoy and if interested feel free to use the code of my page for your own!